How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Introduction

-In this study, we take a step back in the training pipeline to study the extent to which the model exploits its multilingual training data when making predictions for a particular test language.
-We hypothesise that if a model performs cross-lingual information sharing, then it would at inference time (to some extent) base its predictions on training data from multiple languages.
-Analyzing the cross-lingual sharing mechanism from the data reliance perspective leads to a set of interesting questions that we explore: \begin{enumerate} \item Given a test language $A$, does our MLLM tend to base its predictions on data from $A$ itself or does it (also) employ data from a language $B$ that it was exposed to during task fine-tuning? \item Do MLLMs only employ data cross-lingually out of necessity, e.g., in scenarios where in-language fine-tuning data is unavailable or insufficient? \item Do languages support each other by adding similar information to what is relied upon from in-language data (i.e., reinforcing the model in what it already learns), or do they (also) provide complementary information? \item How do cross-lingual sharing dynamics change over the course of fine-tuning? \item Is the cross-lingual sharing behaviour similar when the test language was seen during fine-tuning compared to when it is used in a zero-shot testing scenario? \end{enumerate} To study this, we use TracIn \citep{pruthi2020estimating}, a training data attribution (TDA) method to identify a set of training samples that are most informative for a particular test prediction.
+In this study, we take a step back in the training pipeline to study the extent to which the model exploits its multilingual training data when making predictions.
+We hypothesise that if a model performs cross-lingual information sharing, then it will base its inference-time predictions (to some extent) on training data from multiple languages.
+Analyzing the cross-lingual sharing mechanism from the data reliance perspective leads to a set of interesting questions that we explore: \begin{enumerate} \item Given a test language $A$, does our MLM tend to base its predictions only on data from $A$ itself, or does it also employ data from other languages that it was exposed to during task fine-tuning? \item Do MLMs only employ data cross-lingually out of necessity, e.g., in scenarios where in-language fine-tuning data is unavailable or insufficient? \item Do languages support each other by adding similar information to what is relied upon from in-language data (i.e., reinforcing the model in what it already learns), or do they (also) provide complementary information? \item How do cross-lingual sharing dynamics change over the course of fine-tuning? \item Is the cross-lingual sharing behaviour similar when the test language was seen during fine-tuning compared to when it is used in a zero-shot testing scenario? \end{enumerate} To study this, we use TracIn \citep{pruthi2020estimating}, a training data attribution (TDA) method to identify a set of training samples that are most informative for a particular test prediction.
 The influence of a training sample $z_\textit{train}$ on a test sample $z_\textit{test}$ can be formalized as the change in loss that would be observed for $z_\textit{test}$ if $z_\textit{train}$ was omitted during training.
 Thus, it can be used as a measure of how influential $z_\textit{train}$ is when solving the task for $z_\textit{test}$.